 My family soon built a new nightly routine.
 After clearing the table from dinner and quickly rushing through our evening chores, we would grab a frozen treat and head for a walk through nearby trails.

 I thought of the widow who went to Elisha (please see 2 Kings 4:1-7) and wondered aloud if this wasn’t similar to her mission of gathering jars.
-As many jars as she collected, those jars would supernaturally be filled from her “small jar of olive oil” and this would be the provision and sustenance for her and her sons who were able to live off the sale of the oil.
+As many jars, as she collected, those jars would supernaturally be filled from her “small jar of olive oil,” which would be the provision and sustenance for her and her sons who were able to live off the sale of the oil.

 Your Heart, Our Heart, On Mission

-Will you partner with our mission, to reach those in need of professional counseling services?
-As of the date of this publication, Joyful Journeys Counseling has provided over 30-direct hours of client services.
+Will you partner with our mission to reach those in need of professional counseling services?
+Clients are offered significantly reduced rate services to meet the needs of a population who would otherwise not be in a financial position to receive ongoing professional counseling.
 We cannot carry this mission forward alone.
 Are you in?

 All photography in this blog post is original work by the author, Jennifer Lytle.
 Please link to this post if you use the images.